MattB859/Ms1-Malaysian-Restaurant/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the restaurant.

         1. When entering the website, users are instantly greeted with a clean and easy to read navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with text and a "Sign Up" call to action button which opens a "modal" for visitors to sign up using a email address and password.
+Underneath there is a Hero Image with text and a "Sign Up" call to action button which opens a "modal" for visitors to sign up using an email address and password.

         2. The Hero Image and text immediately lets visitors know what the website is all about.